A Foodcentric Life

 Instructions

 • Pour olive oil into a medium pot over medium heat.
-When the oil is warm, add celery, carrots and leek.
-Turn heat to medium low and cook the vegetables until soft, about 5-7 minutes, stirring occasionally.
-Add the garlic and cook another minute, then add thyme, fennel, salt and pepper.
+When the oil is warm, add the celery, carrots, and leek.
+Reduce heat to medium-low and cook until softened, 5-7 minutes, stirring occasionally.

 Notes

-This chowder gets very thick when refrigerated.
-You will need a little extra broth to thin it down.
-Or to feed extra hungry mouths, use more broth and make it more of a soup, which will stretch the quantity of servings.
+This chowder thickens when refrigerated.
+You might need a little extra broth to thin it down, or leave it thick.
+To feed extra hungry mouths, use more broth and make it more of a soup, which will stretch the quantity of servings, as will adding a little protein such as diced ham or chicken.

 Nutrition